 - Go to the NIC and work out for 30 minutes

-TIP: Break things down into specific, achievable steps instead of general overall something.
+TIP: Break things down into specific, achievable steps instead of setting a general overall goal like “do my homework”.
 Then schedule those specific things into your day.

 Clear the Path

-If you want to go exercise: do you have your clothes and running shoes laid out so you see them when you come into your room?
+If you want to go exercise: can you lay out your clothes and running shoes so you see them when you wake up or come into your room from class?

-If you are changing how you eat: have you stocked your kitchen with healthy snacks and food and cleared out the things you want to eat less of?
+If you are changing how you eat: can you stock your kitchen with healthy snacks and food and clear out (and stop buying) the things you want to eat less of?
 Have you gone shopping?

 If you are trying to study, where are you more focused and where are you more distracted?
 Go somewhere you can focus better or move your distractions out of eye sight…